 Keeping the lights on

-- Outage-restoration, in that scenario, still would prioritize key community services (hospitals, water/sewer, etc.) and outages that affect the largest numbers of customers.
+- outages that affect the largest numbers of customers.

-- Customer service agents have been working from home, but many customers also can report outages and receive restoration-estimates using our automated phone system.
+Customer service agents are available via telephone for outage-reporting, but many customers also can report outages and receive restoration estimates using our automated phone system.

 Retail markets & REP billing companies

-- We haven’t experienced and don’t anticipate significant interruptions in market activity due to COVID-19.
+We've not experienced interruptions in market activity due to COVID-19.